 Conception involves both male and female partners equally

-Healthy ova and sperm take around 120 days to develop, so it is ideal if we can start your preconception care plan a minimum of four months prior to trying to conceive.
-Ensuring both you and your partner are at optimum health prior to conception and are producing healthy sperm and ovum will give your child the best possible start to life.
+Healthy ova and sperm take around 120 days to develop; it is ideal if we may start your preconception care plan a minimum of four months prior to trying to conceive.

 A preconception care plan may address your dietary requirements, lifestyle and nutritional supplementation needs.

 By ensuring both you and your partner are at optimum health prior to conception, producing healthy sperm and ovum we aim to give your child the best possible start to life!

 Testing May Provide Answers – Testing for Men:

 We are able to test for comprehensive sperm health markers, including the morphological breakdown of any sperm head, sperm mid-piece and sperm tail-piece defects present allowing us to specifically and individually nutritionally target specific sperm health defects and aim to increase healthy sperm counts.

 Antioxidants are highly important at this time for men, as oxidative stress may damage sperm DNA, increase sperm defects and is understood to increase the risk of miscarriage.

 An equally important nutritional component for male partners is omega 3 fatty acids, particularly Docosahexaenoic acid (DHA), understood to be important for sperm production, morphology and function including the formation of healthy sperm heads.